South Korean beauty standards: Plastic surgery

 The appeal of common cosmetic procedures among South Koreans are sometimes attributed to Western influence, however many authors reject this view and suggest that they represent the pursuit of a distinctly Korean ethnic "look".
 V-line surgery (jaw and chin reduction) and cheekbone (zygoma) reduction surgeries are used to change the facial contour.
-These surgeries are especially common amongst celebrities who are often required to undergo these changes in their cheekbones, jaw, and chin with the ultimate goal being to create an oval face.
+These surgeries are especially common amongst celebrities, who are often required to undergo changes in their cheekbones, jaw, and chin, with the ultimate goal of creating an oval face.
 Some foreigners of Western origin have sought plastic surgery in South Korea to look like South Korean celebrities.

 Motivation for plastic surgery has been debated throughout South Korean society.
 Holliday and Elfving-Hwang suggest that the pressure of success in work and marriage is deeply rooted in one's ability to manage their body, which is influenced by beauty.
 As companies helping with matchmaking for marriage and even job applications require a photo of the individual, the South Korean population inevitably feels pressure to undergo plastic surgery to achieve the "natural beauty".

 South Korea has also seen an increase in medical tourism from people who seek surgical expertise in facial bone contouring.
 South Korean surgeons have advanced facial bone contouring with procedures like the osteotomy technique and have published the first book on facial bone contouring surgeries.
 There was a 17 percent increase in the sales of cosmetic surgery from 1999 to 2000, reaching almost ₩170 billion (South Korean won) which is $144 million US dollars.

 The group that receives the most plastic surgery in South Korea is idol trainees, and there is a culture in which entertainment agencies force plastic surgery regardless of their will.
 As a result of hearing opinions from plastic surgeons in downtown Seoul, the answer came out, "90% of idol singers and trainees appearing on TV seem to have had plastic surgery."
 Won-jun Yoon, director of Migo Plastic Surgery Clinic, said, "Now, plastic surgery has become an essential course that teenagers who dream of becoming celebrities must go through before their debut.
 The most common surgeries they receive are facial contouring and fat removal.
 Director Bae Jun-seong of JK Plastic Surgery said, "For the face, there are many cases of receiving a discount on the eyes, nose, and facial contouring surgery as a set."